-|WRAL-TV Channel 5, Raleigh NC
+|WRAL-TV Channel 5, Raleigh, North Carolina|

 Final Analog Sign-off - Friday, 12 June 2009

 It was the aforementioned Captal Broadcasting Company that put WRAL-TV on the air ten days before Christmas in 1956 with a telecast of the classic movie Miracle on 34th Street.
 Channel 5 began as a primary NBC network affiliate, taking that from crosstown rival WTVD Channel 11.
 In 1962 Channel 5 switched to ABC and remained with them until WTVD's parent, Capital Cities Communications, bought the ABC network.
 At that point WRAL-TV began a thirty-year relationship with CBS, which ended in February 2016 after a fallout over affiliation renewal.
 As a result, WRAL-TV became the Triangle's home for NBC programming again.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.